AndrewSae/Raspberry-Pi-Pico-Project-Tutorials/Led Blink/README.md

 - Step 3:
-  - Now connect the one leg of the 220Ω resistor into the same row that the leds positive leg is in then connect the other led of the resistor into a completely different row of the breadboard, it should look something like this:
+  - Now connect the one leg of the 220Ω resistor into the same row that the leds positive leg is in then connect the other leg of the resistor into a completely different row of the breadboard, it should look something like this:
 ![Step_1](https://github.com/AndrewSae/Raspberry-Pi-Pico-Project-Tutorials/blob/main/Led%20Blink/Circuit/step3.png?raw=true)

 - Step 4: